 Renee Gralewicz (Advisor)

-The Veterans Outreach Organization (VOO) is dedicated to providing an environment on campus where we can come together to openly and constructively discuss Student/Veteran related issues, network with other Student-Vets, and participate in fundraising and awareness activities throughout the Fox Valley Communities.
+The Military Student Group is dedicated to providing an environment on campus where we can come together to openly and constructively discuss Student/Veteran related issues, network with other Student-Vets and their families, and participate in fundraising and awareness activities throughout the Fox Valley Communities.
 Our objective is to include as many participants in the process of change as possible!

-Our Facebook page contains current events, new legislature updates, and VOO business.
+Our Facebook page contains current events, new legislature updates, and Military Student Group business.
 You may also use this as a tool to keep yourself "in the loop" with new information pertaining to Veterans!

 Bill Gillard (Advisor)